diffalot/diff.mx/_posts/2016-11-23-first-thoughts-on-react.md

 # things i'm not yet sure about
 5. export selector functions alongside the reducers
-6. should constants and actions be kept alongside teh reducer too? constants there make sense, but i bet actions should be in their own file
+6. should constants and actions be kept alongside the reducer too? constants there make sense, but i bet actions should be in their own file